-In NSW, it is an offence to drive in a manner, pace or speed, which causes danger to a person or other road users.
-This is known as ‘furious driving’ and is similar to offences relating to dangerous driving or driving at a dangerous speed.
+In New South Wales, it is an offence to drive in a manner, pace or speed, which causes danger to a person or other road users.
+This is known as ‘furious driving’ and is similar to offences relating to dangerous driving and driving at a dangerous speed.

 A person can be charged with this offence if they drive their vehicle in a way that creates a risk to other road users.
 The manner in which they drive the vehicle may become furious due to the speed at which they drive or the way in which they manoeuvre the car, such as swerving or driving into or near other motorists or pedestrians.

 There are two very similar offences which relate to furious driving, one in the Crimes Act 1900 and one in the Road Transport Act 2013.
 Police more commonly charge a person under the Road Transport Act 2013.

 Under the Crimes Act 1900, the maximum penalty for this offence is two years imprisonment.
 This offence also requires a person to have been injured by the furious driving.

 Under the Road Transport Act 2013 the maximum penalty for a first offence is 9 months imprisonment and/or 20 penalty units (which is currently equivalent to a fine of $2,200).
 There is also an automatic period of disqualification of 3 years with a minimum period of disqualification of 12 months.

 If the offence is classified as a second offence, the maximum penalty is higher.
 An offence is classified as a second offence if the person has been convicted of a major traffic offence (such as a drink driving offence or drive while suspended offence) within the previous five years.
 The maximum penalty for a second offence is 12 months imprisonment and/or 30 penalty units.
 There is also an automatic period of disqualification of 5 years with a minimum period of disqualification of 2 years.

 The offence of Furious Driving under the Crimes Act